Roopana/Hadoop-Data-Partitioning-Analysis/README.md

 * Run the queries maintaining the relative order given in the help (or as required).
 For example, _"sh /zeroes_and_ones_Hadoop/bin/deploy.sh -l"_ to load sales data to hdfs

 ## Rollback Script
-    This script removes the databases, tables, HDFS files and data on disk used for both impala and kudu
 * run _"sh /zeroes_and_ones_Hadoop/bin/deploy.sh -d"_ to drop all views, databases and delete the data from HDFS and disk.
    * Additional info for user: While dropping managed tables(parquet tables), instead of using _'CASCADE'_ command to drop the databases, the script initially drops the tables (using _'PURGE'_ command) and then the databases to remove the HDFS files.
 If we dont follow this approach to remove databases and create another database immediately, it has two copies of the data.